Menu

 In geography, we have been finding out about our local area.
 We explored a map of the United Kingdom, naming the different countries and the location of St Albans.
 We studied our school and the surrounding area on digimap and created our own simple map of the school grounds.
 We explored our local area on foot, noticing the street signs, road names, different types of housing, shops, church and the woods in New Greens and identifying which were human and physical features.

 In art, we have been exploring primary and secondary colours and colour mixing.
-We have been using different tools to apply paint, producing some very creative pieces of art, including a beautiful picture of an autumn tree.
+We have been using different tools to apply paint, producing some very creative pieces of art, including our paper plates in the same style of Clarice Cliff.

 In DT, we have been considering where different foods come from, discussing a balanced diet and how fruits and vegetables are healthy.
 We designed and created our own healthy smoothies, tasted them and evaluated them.
 Yummy!!